anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

   - find the difference between the pre-state and post-state values and add it to the `total_deltas` accumulator and update `total_stake_by_epoch`, `expected_voting_power_by_epoch` and `expected_total_voting_power_delta_by_epoch`
 - `validator/{validator_address}/voting_power`:
   - find the difference between the pre-state and post-state value and insert it into the `voting_power_by_epoch` accumulator
+- `validator/{validator_address}/validator_rewards_product`: cannot be changed by a transaction, updated by the protocol
+- `validator/{validator_address}/delegation_rewards_product`: cannot be changed by a transaction, updated by the protocol
+- `validator/{validator_address}/commissions`: cannot be changed by a transaction, updated by the protocol
+- `validator/{validator_address}/max_commission_rate_change`: cannot be changed by a transaction, set when the validator account is created
+- `validator/{validator_address}/commission_rate`: The commission rate may only change at pipeline offset.
+Additionally, the difference from the predecessor epoch (pipeline offset - 1) must be within the limits of `max_commission_rate_change`
 - `bond/{bond_source}/{bond_validator}/delta`:
   - for each difference between the post-state and pre-state values:
     - if the difference is not in epoch `n` or `n + pipeline_length`, panic